 See you never again purple!!!!
 Bye!!!

 Once we tore everything out, we vacuumed it all up and carried 17 bags of 50 lb debris to the garage.
 Definitely didn’t need my Tabata workout this weekend.

 I obviously can’t leave you without the single image that’s inspiring our bathroom renovation:

 The marble, molding, BM Salamander and gold combo via Studio McGee.
 I’ve also created an e-design for our bathroom, which I’ll share next week.

-Also the latest concept design board, which has changed like 6 times already (and will change another 6 before this is over)
+Also the latest concept design board, which has changed like, 6 times already (and will change another 6 before this is over)

 Some things we learned through demo’ing ourselves:

 + Always prepare for the unexpected – because it will happen.
 That means extra funds and additional time than you originally planned

 + Buy enough protective gear – you don’t want to be halfway through and realize you should have bought those heavy duty gloves so you don’t have a chicken-wire scar for the rest of your life